2015 GRANT AWARDSContinuing to meet the needs of our community

 Estimated number of individuals served by grants – more than 15,000

-Community Programs/Projects Funded in 2014
+Community Programs/Projects Funded

 - Inter-Faith Treasure House – Provides funding for emergency and daily food needs, school backpack program, emergency rent and utility assistance, school supplies, weekly dinner programs, outreach activities.